Adam7290/deathmarkers/about.md

 # Death Markers

-Super Mario Maker death markers in gd.
+Super Mario Maker death markers in gd.\

-Submit bug reports or new feature requests on the github repository.
+Report bugs on my discord server: https://discord.gg/7UEZXkVm52 \
+If its **minor** just ping me on the Geode SDK server :) \

 Check the github repo for some alternate icon texture packs.